-I will never forget the first time, I realized that I needed a substitute binder.
+I will never forget the first time I realized that I needed a substitute binder.
 I was chosen to attend a technology conference and would be out of the classroom for three consecutive days.
 Prior to this, my need for a substitute was limited to sick days or the occasional personal day.
 In that case, my notebook paper and sticky note method worked perfectly. 🙂 But for three days, three different preps, six classes, duty, and various bell schedules, I needed something a little more reliable than a sticky note.

-Getting organized for a substitue teacher
+Getting organized for a substituTe teacher

 1. create a substitute binder

 Initially, a binder seems like so much work.
 And it does take time.
 However, the benefit to taking the time upfront is that you will thank yourself every single time you use it thereafter, like when you end up being sick or find out your child needs you.
-Make a nice neat cover and dedicate a binder to your substitute.
+Make a nice, neat cover and dedicate a binder to your substitute.
 I would also recommend page protectors.
-You never really know how the binder will be treated or where it may end up, aka the front office.
+You never really know how the binder will be treated or where it may end up, AKA, the front office.
 So, I would suggest putting each page in a page protector to ensure that it lasts all year.

 2. Include school information